SimpleLuke/cv/README.md

 **Professional Theatre Actor** - Jun.
 2015 - Sep.
 2019

+- Turned innovative ideas into productions by deliberate practice, rehearsals and collaborations.
 - Participated in a variety of performances, such as [Hong Kong Repertory Theatre](https://www.hkrep.com/en/index.html) and [Hong Kong Arts Festival](https://www.hk.artsfestival.org/tc/)

 ## <a name="interests">Outside of Work</a>

-- 💻 **Getting involved in the tech scene**: Co-organiser of [Makers Alumni Hub](https://www.linkedin.com/company/94159673), volunteering to test new Kotlin curriculum for Makers Academy Bootcamp and attending events in a variety of tech groups and meetups, eg. [Codebar](https://codebar.io/)
+- 💻 **Getting involved in the tech scene**: Co-organiser of [Makers Alumni Hub](https://www.linkedin.com/company/94159673), writing [technical blog](https://medium.com/@lukelai.dev), volunteering to test new Kotlin curriculum for Makers Academy Bootcamp and attending events in a variety of tech groups and meetups, eg. [Codebar](https://codebar.io/)
 - 🧘 **Yoga:** Certified yoga teacher with a passion for promoting physical and mental well-being
 - 📚 **Reading:** Enjoys expanding knowledge on software development by reading books such as [Eloquent JavaScript](https://eloquentjavascript.net/), [The Road to React](https://www.amazon.co.uk/Road-learn-React-pragmatic-React-js-ebook/dp/B077HJFCQX), [Refactoring UI](https://www.refactoringui.com/)
 - 🧗‍♂️ **Bouldering:** Active bouldering enthusiast who climbs three times a week to stay disciplined and commitment